When I first started scrapbooking about 10 years ago, I had no idea what a huge hobby and major industry it would become.

 Sadly, this year one of those pioneer scrapbooking magazines has called it quits after more than a decade of publication.

-The current October 2009 issue marks the last issue of this renown and popular magazine.
+The current October 2009 issue marks the last issue of this popular magazine.

 I’ve been reading Memory Makers magazine almost from the very first issue.
 In fact, I still have many of those “vintage” copies which I keep in special hard-bound binders that MM used to sell years ago.